elia-azar/PRIM/Percentage/README.md

 ```

 ## Result Analysis
 We ran 50 tests per throughput.
-The obtained results in results_dump${i}.txt have the following format (The files were manually edited to have a file that's easy to read):
+The obtained results in results_${method}${i}.txt have the following format (The files were manually edited to have a file that's easy to read):

 ```
 Capture 253228727